Kinky Boots

 Prologue

 Don enters talking on his cell phone.
-He notices the audience; he tells his friend on the phone that he has to go to work so he has to turn off his phone, no texting, no vibrating, nothing.
+He notices the audience; he tells his friend on the phone that he has to go to work, so he has to turn off his phone, no texting, no vibrating, nothing.
 He looks pointedly at the audience, then enters the factory.

 Act One

-In a local pub Charlie watches his old friend Harry play in a band.
+In a local pub, Charlie watches his old friend, Harry, play in a band.
 After the set, Charlie and Harry drink.
 Harry explains that he is able to survive his life as a discount shoe salesman by having other things in his life.
 Charlie begs Harry to buy his overstock.
-Eventually Harry agrees, but not before telling Charlie that this is a temporary solution, he has to figure out what he's going to do with the failing factory now that his father is gone ("Take What You Got").
+Eventually, Harry agrees but not before telling Charlie that this is a temporary solution; he has to figure out what he's going to do with the failing factory now that his father is gone ("Take What You Got").

 Lauren and Charlie go to visit Lola at the club.
-Charlie convinces Lola to let him design boots for cross-dressing men that she will wear.
-Lola says she will pick the boots up at the factory, despite Charlie's protests that he'll bring them to her in London.
+Charlie convinces Lola to let him design boots for cross-dressing men, that she will wear.
+Lola says that she will pick the boots up at the factory, despite Charlie's protests that he'll bring them to her in London.
 Since he doesn't want her coming to Northampton, that's exactly what she intends to do.
 Lola exits, telling Charlie to make the boots red.

 When Charlie realizes that they can make the shoe, he asks Lola to come design for him.
-Lola is unsure; small-minded men like Don are why she moved to London to begin with, she doesn't want to come back.
+Lola is unsure; small-minded men like Don are why she moved to London to begin with, and she doesn't want to come back.
 Charlie manages to convince her, explaining his plan to debut their boots at the fashion show in Milan.

 After Charlie explains the plan to the factory workers, he thanks Lauren for helping him and promotes her off the production line, so that she can help with the Milan show.
-Lauren realizes she is getting a crush on Charlie, much to her chagrin ("History of Wrong Guys").
+Lauren realizes that she is getting a crush on Charlie, much to her chagrin ("History of Wrong Guys").

 Charlie finds Nicola with her new boss outside of the factory.
-He is excited to tell her about his plan to save the factory, but instead learns that his father was planning to sell the Price & Son building and have it turned into condos.
+He is excited to tell her about his plan to save the factory but, instead, learns that his father was planning to sell the Price & Son building and have it turned into condos.
 The implication is that Mr. Price didn't have enough faith in Charlie to take over the factory.
 Just then, Lola has completed her first pair of thigh-high, shiny, red boots, and they are exactly what Charlie was hoping for.
 Together, they get the whole factory excited for their kinky revolution ("Everybody Say Yeah").

 Act Two

 Inside the factory, Charlie criticizes Lola for not wearing proper working attire.
 It is clear that he is panicking about the Milan show.
-Don confronts Lola about her outfit as well, and Lola tells him he is jealous because Lola gets all of the attention from the women in the factory for what she wears.
+Don confronts Lola about her outfit, as well, and Lola tells him that he is jealous because Lola gets all of the attention from the women in the factory for what she wears.
 Don and Lola argue about what it means to be a real man ("What a Woman Wants").
-Lola challenges Don to write down what he thinks would make her a real man, she will agree to do that as long as he does the same.
+Lola challenges Don to write down what he thinks would make her a real man, and she will agree to do that as long as he does the same.

 Lauren alerts Charlie that Don has challenged Lola to a boxing match.
-Charlie is concerned; when Lauren says Lola can stand up for herself, Charlie explains he's worried about Don.
+Charlie is concerned; when Lauren says that Lola can stand up for herself, Charlie explains that he's worried about Don.
 Lauren and Charlie arrive at the pub just in time to see the boxing match ("In This Corner").
 At the end of the fight, Lola lets Don win.
 When he asks her why, she explains that she didn't want him to walk back into the factory and feel disrespected.
-She then gives Don her challenge, to accept someone for who they are, anyone at all.
+She then gives Don her challenge: to accept someone for who they are, anyone at all.

 Casting